- U.S. Supreme Court

 He is the author of numerous articles and a contributing author to numerous magazines.
 His books include California Products Liability Actions, Matthew Bender; California Courtroom Evidence, LexisNexis; Federal Courtroom Evidence, LexisNexis; Persuasive Opening Statements and Closing Arguments, California Continuing Education of the Bar (1988); The Ethics Gap, Parker & Son Publications (1991); California Courtroom Evidence Foundations, Parker Publications (1993); and numerous law review articles.
 He is a prolific author of op-ed pieces and articles on public policy, environmental issues and public integrity.
 In 2002, he co-authored and published the book The Coast Time Forgot, a historic guide to the San Mateo County coast.

-Cotchett serves on the Federal Judicial Advisory Committee, that submits and reviews federal judicial nominations in California to President Obama.
+Cotchett serves on various Federal Judicial Advisory Committees, that submits and reviews federal judicial nominations in California to President Obama.
 The committee was authorized by the Obama Administration and California's two Democratic senators, Dianne Feinstein and Barbara Boxer.
-Cotchett is Chair of the Boxer Committee for the Central District of California (Los Angeles) and advises statewide.
-Cotchett also serves on a Judicial Advisory Committee to Governor Jerry Brown on state judicial appointments.
+Cotchett is presently Chair of the Boxer Committee for the Central District of California (Los Angeles) and advises statewide.
+Cotchett also serves on a Judicial Advisory Committee to Governor Jerry Brown on state judicial appointments in Northern California.

 Cotchett has lectured at numerous law schools including Harvard Law School, the University of Southern California, Georgetown Law Center, Stanford, Boalt, and his alma mater U.C.
 Hastings.
 His subjects include complex cases, evidence, trial practice and professional ethics.
 He also is a keynote public speaker and lecturer on contemporary subjects of law.

 He has been honored by the State Bar of California by serving on the Board of Governors from 1972 to 1975.
-Cotchett served on the California Judicial Council from 1976 to 1980; the Board of Directors, Hastings College of Law, University of California for twelve years; California Commission on the Future of the Courts; the California Select Committee on Judicial Retirement, the California Blue Ribbon Commission on Children in Foster, the latter three appointed by the Chief Justice of California.
+Cotchett served on the California Judicial Council from 1976 to 1980; the Board of Directors, Hastings College of Law, University of California for twelve years; California Commission on Judicial Performance (1978-1982); California Commission on the Future of the Courts; the California Select Committee on Judicial Retirement, the California Blue Ribbon Commission on Children in Foster Care, the latter three appointed by the Chief Justice of California.